 This method is particularly helpful for people who find it difficult to make decisions about what to keep and what to get rid of.
 By allowing the items to speak for themselves, the Packing Party Method removes the stress and emotional attachment from the decluttering process.

 In addition, this method can be a fun activity to do with friends or family members.
 Invite your loved ones over for a Packing Party, and declutter together.
 This can be a great way to bond and support each other as you simplify your lives.

 5. The 90/90 Method

-Ask yourself whether you have used an item in the past 90 days and whether you plan to use in within the next 90 days.
-If your answer is no, throw it out!
+To start the 90/90 Method, simply select a room in your home and begin by going through each item one by one.
+Ask yourself whether you have used the item in the past 90 days and whether you plan to use it in the next 90 days.
+If your answer to both questions is no, it’s time to get rid of it.
+This can mean donating it to a charity, passing it on to a friend, or simply throwing it away.

 6. The Reverse Hanger Method

 This is useful if you want to declutter your wardrobe, and it is very easy.
 Simply hang all your clothes so that the hooks of the hangers are facing toward you.
 If you wear an item, turn the hanger inwards.
 After six months or so, consider donating or throwing out any items that have not been worn.